 CEO & President

 Canadian Institute for the Relief of Pain and Disability

-Dr. Marc White is co-founder and CEO/President of the Canadian Institute for the Relief of Pain and Disability.
-He is a Clinical Assistant Professor with the Department of Family Practice at the University of British Columbia and a principal investigator affiliated with AUTO21, Networks of Centres of Excellence.
-Dr. White held an appointment as Research Fellow in Medicine, Harvard Medical School and at the Division of Rheumatology, Immunology & Allergy, Brigham and Women’s Hospital (2005 – 2008).
-Formerly a Postdoctoral Fellow at the Arthritis Research Centre of Canada (2003-2005).
-His research areas include research translation (reducing the gap between what is known from high quality research and what is done in policy, training and practice), continuing medical education, disability prevention, consumer health education and primary care renewal.
+Marc White PhD is co-founder and CEO/President of the Canadian Institute for the Relief of Pain and Disability, formerly called the Physical Medicine Research Foundation.
+He is a Clinical Assistant Professor with the Department of Family Practice at the University of British Columbia.
+Dr. White was a principal investigator affiliated with AUTO21, Networks of Centres of Excellence (2009-2015).
+He held an appointment as Research Fellow in Medicine, Harvard Medical School and at the Division of Rheumatology, Immunology & Allergy, Brigham and Women’s Hospital (2005 – 2008) and was a Postdoctoral Fellow at the Arthritis Research Centre of Canada (2003-2005).
+His interdisciplinary doctoral work at the University of British Columbia, Faculty of Education in collaboration with the Faculty of Medicine was focused on creating a more evidence-informed continuing medical education model to improve knowledge uptake, and its utilization in practice.